IDREsandbox/vsim/README.md

 1. `git clone https://github.com/IDREsandbox/vsim.git`, the solution is in src/windows
 2. PATH - right click vsim project in the Solution Explorer (or click Project in the top tool bar) > Properties > Debugging > Environment
 	`PATH=$(QTDIR)\bin;$(DEPS)\3rdParty-build\msvc2015_$(PlatformArchitecture)\bin;$(DEPS)\OpenSceneGraph-3.4.0-build\msvc2015_$(PlatformArchitecture)\bin;%PATH%`
+3. Working Directory, this is for the little icon and fonts - `$(ROOT)/src`
-3. Dependencies - setup a symlink to the dependencies.
+4. Dependencies - setup a symlink to the dependencies.
 The project assumes that dependencies are located in the root git directory, so you have to give it a link to the actual dependencies.
 If you're at the sandbox, dependencies are in vsim/vsim-dependencies.
 	`mklink /D dependencies T:\Projects\_UCLA\vsim\vsim-dependencies`
-4. Qt Version - right click vsim project in the Solution Explorer > Qt Project Settings > Version > link to the corresponding version (have to do this for 32 and 64 if you have both)
+5. Qt Version - right click vsim project in the Solution Explorer > Qt Project Settings > Version > link to the corresponding version (have to do this for 32 and 64 if you have both)

 ## Style guide